-- 1 Follow the safety guidelines listed in the Safety instructions section. - 2 Follow the procedure listed in the Before working inside your system section. - 3 Ensure that all internal cables are connected and placed out of the way, and no tools or extra parts are left inside the system.
+- 1 Ensure that you follow the Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 Ensure that all internal cables are connected and placed out of the way and that no tools or extra parts are left inside the system.